decalage2/oletools/README.md

 - **olebrowse**: A simple GUI to browse OLE files (e.g. MS Word, Excel, Powerpoint documents), to view and extract individual data streams.
 - **oleid**: a tool to analyze OLE files to detect specific characteristics that could potentially indicate that the file is suspicious or malicious.
+- **olemeta**: a tool to extract all standard properties (metadata) from OLE files.
+- **oletimes**: a tool to extract creation and modification timestamps of all streams and storages.
 - **pyxswf**: a tool to detect, extract and analyze Flash objects (SWF) that may be embedded in files such as MS Office documents (e.g. Word, Excel) and RTF, which is especially useful for malware analysis.